MDAnalysis/MDAnalysis.github.io/_posts/2022-11-02-relicensing.md

 > recommend getting legal advice before making any decisions on how
 > licensing changes may affect you.

+## Short summary

+This blog post outlines MDAnalysis' proposal to change its license to the [Lesser GNU Lesser Public License][LGPL] (LGPL v3+).

+A summary of our [reasons for the attempting this license change](#Rationale-for-changing-licenses), alongside upcoming actions for [community members and library contributors](#How-will-the-relicensing-process-work?) are provided.

+## Overview

 We want to **change the license of MDAnalysis** from the [GNU General Public License][GPLv2] (GPL v2+) to the more permissive [Lesser GNU Lesser Public License][LGPL] (LGPL v3+) license.
 Both are *open source